SFDO-Tooling/CumulusCI/docs/concepts.rst

 force-app (or src)
 ^^^^^^^^^^^^^^^^^^

-The main body of the project's code and metadata lives in the ``force-app`` directory for Salesforce DX-format projects and ``src`` for Metadata API-format projects.
-For managed package projects, only this metadata is part of the package.
-Projects have the vast majority of their components stored here.
+The main body of the project's code and metadata lives in the default package directory, commonly shown as the ``force-app`` folder for Salesforce DX-format projects and the ``src`` folder for Metadata API-format projects. **force-app** defines what will be included when you release a managed package from your CumulusCI project (or when you release an unlocked package, or if you're not releasing the package at all but running the ``deploy`` task to get the metadata into an org in unmanaged form).

-orgs Directory
+orgs directory
 ^^^^^^^^^^^^^^

 The ``.json`` files found in the ``orgs`` directory define the Salesforce DX org configurations that are available to the project.
 We cover scratch org management in depth in [TODO: link Scratch Org Management].